okelo0121/semasalama/README.md

 [![CI](https://github.com/okelo0121/semasalama/actions/workflows/ci.yml/badge.svg)](https://github.com/okelo0121/semasalama/actions/workflows/ci.yml)

-> **Submission status:** The Chrome Web Store submission is under review; a public deployment link is not available.
-Evaluation should be based on the attached demo recording (Google Drive) while review is pending.

 Sema Salama is a browser extension that detects and blurs local-language hate speech on social media platforms, with a focus on privacy and user control.
 Built with React, TypeScript, and Vite.

 ## Features